Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 INFO  [alembic.runtime.migration] Context impl PostgresqlImpl.
 INFO  [alembic.runtime.migration] Will assume transactional DDL.
 ```
-as well as `Running upgrade -> <hash number>` for any migration files that were successfully applied.
+as well as `Running upgrade -> <hash number>` for each migration file that was successfully applied.

 This will migrate the empty database in our remote Postgres connection to the latest schema configuration we have generated from our models.